There is nothing as practical as good theory.

 It guides us in our operation of the system.

-A good theory is reached by real analysis of the concrete process.
+A good economic theory is reached by real analysis of the concrete economic process.

 real analysis (is) identifying money with what money buys. … And that is the source of the problem in real analysis.
 If you want to treat money that doesn’t make a difference, you can have a beautiful liberal monetary theory.
 But it doesn’t say the way the thing works.
 [CWL 21, Editors’ Introduction, xxviii quoting Lonergan]